AAV-VirginiaTech/AAV_GCS/README.md

 # AAV's Files for Interop Integration
 This repository includes all the files used in addition to the base AUVSI SUAS Interoperabilty System (Interop).
-The base AUVSI SUAS Interop documentation can be found [here](https://github.com/auvsi-suas/interop).
+The base Interop documentation can be found [here](https://github.com/auvsi-suas/interop).
 The following programs must be installed:

 - [Docker](https://docs.docker.com/get-started/)
 - [Mavproxy](https://ardupilot.org/mavproxy/docs/getting_started/download_and_installation.html#)